entropyxyz/entropy-docs/content/guides/deploy-a-program.md

 After writing a program, you'll need to deploy it to a network before you can interact with it.
 By the end of this guide, you will know how to deploy a program to an Entropy network.

-## CLI
+## Interactive CLI

-Here is the process for deploying a program using the Entropy CLI.
+Here is the process for deploying a program using the Entropy CLI's interactive text-based user interface (TUI).

 ### Prepare your program